Telomeres are complex nuclear structures located at the ends of chromosomes.

 This shortening results from several factors:

-• The DNA Replication Process: During replication, the end of the telomere cannot be perfectly copied, causing a loss of a small number of nucleotides with each cell division.
+- The DNA Replication Process (End-Replication Problem): During replication, the very end of the telomere cannot be perfectly copied, causing a loss of a small number of nucleotides with each cell division.
+This phenomenon limits the number of divisions a cell can undergo (the Hayflick limit).

-• Environmental Factors: Factors such as oxidation, radiation, and pollution can damage telomeres and accelerate their shortening.
+- Environmental Factors: Factors such as oxidative stress, radiation, and pollution can damage telomeres and accelerate their shortening.

 Effects of Telomere Shortening: